calteran/number_names_rs/README.md

 as well as specific edge-cases for the language.
 Add an option to the `number_names::languages::Language` enum with the IETF tag in CamelCase.
 Send me a pull request with the completed changes once all your tests are passing!

+## Roadmap

+With the release of version 0.2.0 that saw significant refactoring to make the library more extensible for both formatting and languages, my hope is that the API is now relatively stable.
+I hope developers will open issues or submit enhancements to help strengthen these foundations.
+I will continue to maintain this library and intend to promote the most current version to 1.0 to signify stability no sooner than 6 months after the most recent breaking change.